-'Director of Finance' means the Chief Finance Officer of the Trust.
+'Chief Finance & Commercial Officer' means the Chief Finance Officer (Finance Director) of the Trust.

 'Executive Director' means a Director who holds an executive office of the Trust.

 'Funds held on Trust' shall mean those funds, which the Trust holds at its date of incorporation, or chooses subsequently to accept.